 When we got back from getting donuts, the baby had tanked.
 Sugar coma started early for her.

 Of course, she had a busy morning licking the walls prior to diving into her Breakfast of Champions.
 There’s the homeschool stereotype in action.
-I’m sure we just set back any and all progressive thinking about homeschoolers by about 30 years.
-I’m sorry, fellow homeschool families, I understand if you won’t let me wear my denim jumper and be a religious fanatic anymore.
+What a weirdo.

 The rest of our morning consisted of me catching up on e-mail and Facebook (don’t judge me, you do it, too.), doing laundry, playing a crappy game of The New Super Mario Brothers with the kids (because it’s summertime and why not be glued to a screen when there’s a gorgeous day outside?), and reminding them that because I bought them donuts this morning, they should at least not whine while I make them do their chores.